 The interior of the chancel and aisles was vaulted already at the end of the fourteenth century.
 Probably, cross-rib vaults were used there. in the chancel ribs were lowered on wall-mounted shafts with capitals decorated with figural decorations.
 On these shafts in the third quarter of the 15th century, a new, late-Gothic stellar vault was established.

-Charnel house of St. Anne is a rotunda erected on a polygonal plan, connected with a square apse from the east.
-It was a unique shape in today’s Slovakia, used only in Poprad – Stojany, but there the presbytery was rectangular.
-The corners of the Skalice rotunda were reinforced with buttresses.
+Charnel house of St. Anna had the form of a central building, erected on an octagonal plan, connected to a square apse from the east.
+It was a unique shape in the surrounding areas, used only in Poprad – Stojany, but there the chancel was rectangular.
+The corners of the charnel house were reinforced from the outside by stepped buttresses, and the whole was enclosed with a plinth.
 The entrance was placed in the ogival portal on the west side, and above it there was a Gothic window topped with a trefoil.